lucachoq/future-reminder-app/README.md

-# Remind Me - Future Reminder App
+# LaterDate - Future Reminder App

 A modern, feature-rich reminder application that helps you never miss important tasks again.
 Set reminders for the future and get notified via email, SMS, or phone calls.